cyz1208/GLCNN/README.md

 `--demo` represents using data in `property_demo.csv` as true values provided by the authors.
 If `--demo` is not added, data in `property_user.csv` will serve as true values, in which `property` column should exist and true values should be included in `property` column.
-The sequence of true values should be consistent with that of filenames in `user_catalysts`, e.g., 0, 1, etc..
+The sequence of true values should be consistent with that of filenames in `user_catalysts`, e.g., 0, 1, etc., as shown in `property_user.csv` file preloaded by authors.
+Users should delete all true values in `property_user.csv` file before write their own ones.

 Using:
 ```bash